Port Chalmers: Servicing Antarctic exploration

+1900s

-In 1903 the temperance movement was successful in prohibiting the selling of alcohol in the Port Chalmers electorate.
-Hotels in the town banded together, taking their case as far as the Privy Council, in London, before winning back their licences in May 1905.
+In 1903, the temperance movement was successful in prohibiting the selling of alcohol in the Port Chalmers electorate.
+Hotels in the town banded together, taking their case as far as the Privy Council in London, before winning back their licences in May 1905.

-By 1905 the town had a population of over 2,000 and was home to two railway stations two banks, a dairy factory, gas works, two cemeteries, a recreation reserve, two fire stations, a brass band, salt water bath, and a Mechanics' Institute.
-Education was provided by a District High School, a Roman Catholic school, a Technical School, and several private kindergartens.
-The town was protected by a company of the Permanent Artillery, and the Garrison Artillery Volunteers.
-In 1906 when it was found that only 28 boys and one girl could swim out of a roll of 432 pupils at the local school could swim, swimming lessons were added to the curriculum and held in the partially-filled graving dock.
+By 1905, the town had a population of over 2,000 and was home to two railway stations, two banks, a dairy factory, gas works, two cemeteries, a recreation reserve, two fire stations, a brass band, salt water bath, and a Mechanics' Institute.
+The town was protected by a company of the Permanent Artillery and the Garrison Artillery Volunteers.

-A road tunnel linking Sawyers Bay with Waitati as part of a new north motorway from Dunedin was proposed in the 1930s but never built.
+A road tunnel linking Sawyers Bay with Waitati as part of a new north motorway from Dunedin was proposed in the 1930s, but never built.
+A new faster, harbourside road from the city was completed in 1965.

-By 1961 the town had a population of 3,120.
+By 1961, the population had grown to 3,120.